wpferguson/global.hackathon/Teams/dontyoueatanyofmyfood/ABOUT.md

 |--- |--- |---
 | ![Marvin](https://www.dontyoueatanyofmyfood.com/img/marvin.jpg) | ![Christian](https://www.dontyoueatanyofmyfood.com/img/chris.jpg) | ![Marc](www.dontyoueatanyofmyfood.com/img/marc.jpg) |

-Tell us who you are, why you did you decide to join?

-Judges will read this page before making a final decision, so write your story, make it emotional and impressive.
-Tell us why you want to win.

 About your skills and what you are going to do?
 =======
-Don't reveal too much about your project, this is a competition but maybe you can tell us the technologies, APIs you are going to use and what kind of application you are going to build.

-You can change your mind, that's ok.
-Just push an update here when you do.